icon icon icon icon icon icon icon

 Zainabu's Journey to Empowerment

 Hear directly from Zainabu Senkodo, a participant in CARE’s Her Money, Her Life project, as she shares her journey from dependency to empowerment.
-Supported by Bloomberg Philanthropies, Zainabu’s story reflects a shift in restrictive gender roles in the workplace, highlighting the transformative impact of financial independence and resilience.
+Supported by Bloomberg Philanthropies, Zainabu’s story reflects a shift in restrictive roles of women in the workplace, highlighting the transformative impact of financial independence and resilience.

 A woman addresses the camera in an indoor warehouse.